Catherine22/WebServices/README.md

 > - [https://github.com/Catherine22][5]

-**I list all of the test links on [WebView test links].
-You could open this page on [P14_Full_WebView].**

-Still not work...
-6. Synchronize cookie
-9. Visit a HTML5 website
-10. Visit a website offline if it's available to be cached

 **[P15_WebView_Settings]**
 Set attributes of WebView that includes WebViewClient and WebSettings (setAllowFileAccess(), setJavaScriptEnabled(), setSupportZoom() and so forth.)

 ## References
 - [Tencent bugly]